-Wet macular degeneration is a chronic eye disorder that causes blurred vision or a blind spot in your visual field.
-It's generally caused by abnormal blood vessels that leak fluid or blood into the macula (MAK-u-luh).
-The macula is in the part of the retina that gives the eye clear vision in the direct line of sight.
+Wet macular degeneration is a long-lasting eye disorder that causes blurred vision or a blind spot in the central vision.
+It's usually caused by blood vessels that leak fluid or blood into the macula (MAK-u-luh).
+The macula is the part of the retina that gives the eye clear vision in the direct line of sight.

-Early detection and treatment of wet macular degeneration may help reduce vision loss and, in some instances, recover vision.
+Early detection and treatment of wet macular degeneration may help reduce vision loss.
+In some instances, early treatment may recover vision.

-Wet macular degeneration symptoms usually appear suddenly and worsen rapidly.
+Wet macular degeneration symptoms usually appear suddenly and worsen quickly.
 They may include:

-- A well-defined blurry spot or blind spot in your field of vision
+- A well-defined blurry spot or blind spot in the field of vision.

-Macular degeneration doesn't affect side (peripheral) vision, so it rarely causes total blindness.
+Macular degeneration doesn't affect side vision, so it doesn't cause total blindness.

 When to see a doctor

 See your eye doctor if:

 - You notice changes in your central vision.